dmitriy-green/nectar-test-task/README.md

 I like and use CSSModules (sass), I guess it's the best solution for styles for now.

+I prefer to store all app state in redux store rather than splitting it in components state with the exception of such reusable and independent components as selectboxes, checkboxes, etc and in some other cases.

 ## Components
 The structure is quite simple.
 The main components are `AppliedFilters`, `Filters` and `FilterItem`.